King Xiang of Wei

 In 317 BC, at the suggestion of chancellor Zhang Yi, King Xiang entered into an alliance with Qin.
-To punish Chu for its betrayal of the 5-state alliance, King Xiang sent an army in 312 BC to attack the city of Dengcheng in Chu (modern-day part of Shangshui County, Zhoukou, Henan Province).
+To punish Chu for its betrayal of the five-state alliance, King Xiang sent an army in 312 BC to attack the city of Dengcheng in Chu (modern-day Shangshui County, Zhoukou, Henan Province).

-Wei itself was attacked by Qi in 310 BC, and King Xiang met King Wu of Qin at Linjin (modern day part of Linyi County, Yuncheng, Shanxi Province).
+Wei itself was attacked by the Qi state in 310 BC, and King Xiang met King Wu of Qin at Linjin (modern-day Linyi County, Yuncheng, Shanxi Province).
 In 308 BC, the two kings met again at Yingcheng (modern-day part of Xiaogan, Hubei) to plan an attack on Han.

-In 306 BC, after the death of King Wu of Qin, the alliance with Qin broke down, and Qin invaded, attacking and occupying the city of Puban.
+In 306 BC, after the death of King Wu of Qin, Wei's alliance with Qin broke down, and Qin invaded, attacking and occupying the city of Puban.
 Qin chancellor Gan Mao defected to Wei and the invading forces were withdrawn.
 In 303 BC, Qin took advantage of Wei's alliance with Qi and Han against Chu to launch a second invasion.

 In 302 BC, relations between Wei and Qin normalized, and King Xiang met King Zhaoxiang of Qin and Han Ying (crown prince of Han) at Linjin, in which Qin agreed to return Puban.
 This allowed alliance of Wei, Han and Qi in inflict a major defeat on Chu in 301 BC.
-In 299 BC, King Xiang met with King Min of Qi and King Wuling of Zhao at Han's capital Xinzheng (modern day Henan) to propose a 4-state alliance of Qi, Han, Wei and Zhao against Qin.
+In 299 BC, King Xiang met with King Min of Qi and King Wuling of Zhao at Han's capital Xinzheng to propose a four-state alliance of Qi, Han, Wei and Zhao against Qin.

-It was in this king's tomb that the Bamboo Annals were discovered in 279 AD, an event referred to as the Jizhong discovery.
+It was in King Xiang's tomb that the Bamboo Annals were discovered in AD 279, an event referred to as the Jizhong discovery.